Creamy Hash Brown Potatoes

 - 1/8 teaspoon salt

 - 1 carton (8 ounces) spreadable chive and onion cream cheese

 - Place potatoes in a lightly greased 4-qt. slow cooker.
 In a large bowl, combine the soup, cheese, sour cream, pepper and salt.
 Pour over potatoes and mix well.

-- Cover and cook on low for 3-1/2 to 4 hours or until potatoes are tender.
+- Cover and cook on low until potatoes are tender, 3-1/2 to 4 hours.
 Stir in cream cheese.

 Nutrition Facts3/4 cup: 214 calories, 13g fat (9g saturated fat), 42mg cholesterol, 387mg sodium, 17g carbohydrate (2g sugars, 2g fiber), 6g protein.